-The unique composition of the substrate and the soiling determines the best approach.
-What may be a safe and effective for the treatment of certain stains or materials may be too harsh or leave discolorations on another.
-Investigation, testing, and analysis is typically recommended to find the most suitable approach.
-The versatility of modern laser technology as well as high capacity steam can offer a safer, less invasive, and more environmentally friendly options in certain cases.
+The unique composition of the substrate and its interaction with soiling informs the selection of the most appropriate materials and procedures.
+What may be safe and effective for the treatment of certain stains or materials on one substrate may be too harsh or leave discolorations on another.
+Investigation, testing, and analysis are typically recommended to find the most suitable approach.
+The versatility of modern laser technology as well as high-capacity steam can offer safer, less invasive, and more environmentally friendly options in certain cases.